djimc/Studio-Pro-.song-converter-app/README.md

 ## Features
 - Drag & drop or browse for `.song` files
 - Auto-detects project version and shows only valid conversion options
-- Applies all required patches (FormatVersion + Pro EQ UUID fix)
+- Applies all required patches
 - Studio One-inspired dark theme
+- New Compressor intruduced in v8.1 gets converted back to previous versions so they don't scream for a missing device.
+Settings made on 8.1 are preserved and carried over to previous versions.

 ## Known Issues:
 So far I have found that once the conversion is complete, you basically have to restart the app for a new conversion because it remembers the last converted file and just piles new ones on top.
 This will be probably fixed.
 For now - just close the app after conversion and restart it if you need to convert a new .song file.